leonitousconforti/the-moby-effect/README.md

 The only compatibility issue found so far is that when using the-moby-effect with docker v20 you can not filter or prune volumes using the `all` filter as it was not present at the time.
 Other than that all functionality appears to still work.

+## Versioning

+This package does not follow semantic versioning, instead the major and minor part represents the version the of moby api.
+All bugfixes, breaking or otherwise, will be released under an incremented patch version.

 ## Contributing and getting help

 Contributions, suggestions, and questions are welcome!
 I'll review prs and respond to issues/discussion here on GitHub but if you want more direct and probably quicker communication you can find me in the [effect discord](https://discord.gg/effect-ts) as @leonitous